IsCubo/Historias-de-usuarios/README.md

-# Events & Venues - In-Memory Catalog (REST + Layered Architecture)
+# Events & Venues - In-Memory Catalog (REST + hexagonal architecture)

 ## Overview

 This project implements a simple in-memory catalogue for an online ticketing platform.
-It exposes a REST API to manage Events and Venues using a layered architecture (Controller → Service → Repository).
+It exposes a REST API to manage Events and Venues using a hexagonal architecture (Controller → Service → Repository).
 The implementation uses temporary in-memory storage (CopyOnWriteArrayList) and documents the API with OpenAPI/Swagger.

 This README contains:
 - High-level architecture and project structure